Harbormaster-AI/gitlab/README.md

 ![alt text](http://harbormaster.ai/wp-content/uploads/2021/03/captain_harbormaster-e1617238219491.png)

-The contained GitLab configuration file (_.gitlab-ci.yml_) is a simple, yet powerful way to leverage Harbormaster and GitLab to automate the generation of an MVP-quality projects built on, tested, contained and deployed through your GitLab CI/CD pipeline.
+The contained GitLab configuration file (_.gitlab-ci.yml_) is a simple, yet powerful way to leverage Harbormaster and GitLab to automate the generation of an MVP-quality project built on, tested, contained and deployed through your GitLab CI/CD pipeline.

 This repository also contains [sample Harbormaster project generation YAML files](https://gitlab.com/Harbormaster-AI/gitlab/blob/master/samples/yamls/project.as.code/).
 These instructions will reference the Django project file (_django-project-as-code.yaml_)